Contributing to the Documentation

 yarn start- run production static server over the

-All the tests, formatting, and linters below will be enforced automatically upon submitting PRs.
+All the tests, formatting, and linters below will be automatically enforced before every commit with Husky and lint-staged before each commit, as well as with GitHub Actions upon submitting PRs.

 If you change source code files, run tests: